multiscale-cosim/TVB-NEST/README.md

 4. Debug the problems of the usage of vtk in the containers.

 ## Files<a name="files"></a>
+* analyse: the function for analysis of the output of examples
+    * image_3d: folder which contains the script for plotting figure in 3D
+        * logo_Nest.png: logo of NEST
+        * logo_TVB.png: logo of TVB
+        * mouse_sphere.py: print the mouse brain with or without the logo of TVB and NEST
+    * LFPY: folder contains the function for creating LFP from the spike trains using HYBRIDLFPY
+        * example_plotting.py: file for plotting the result for the HybridLFPy example
+        * expsuni.mod: exponential synapse for NEURON simulator
+        * LFP.py: file for creating LFP from a simulation
+        * run_LFP.py: file for running LFP from a docker or singularity image
+        * select_spikes.py: select the spike which is necessary for the generation of LFP.
+    * parameter: parameter for the simulation and the data
+      * data_mouse: data from Allen Institute of mouse connectome is composed of the file of the distance between each region and the weight of the connections
+      * test_nest.py: parameter for testing the installation
+    * create_figure_title.py: create the figure for the example
+    * get_data.py: function for getting data from the simulation
+    * min_delay.py: get the minimum of delay from a connectome
+    * neuron_widget.py: notebook widget for see the dynamic of an individual neurons
+    * plot_electrode_morphologie.py: plot the electrode with neurons
+    * print_connectome.py: plot the connectome (weights and track length)
+    * print_electrode.py: plot the electrode alone
+    * print_figure_2_big_image.py: plot one part of the figure 2 of the paper
+    * print_figure_2_composite_image.py: plot the other part of the figure 2 of the paper
+    * print_figure_macro.py: plot the figure 4 of the paper
+    * print_figure_micro.py: plot the figure 3 of the paper
+    * print_figure_overview.py: plot the 4 figures of the first figure of the paper
+    * trial_print_figure_macro_more.py: extra function plotting macro result
+    * trial_print_figure_micro.py: extra function for plotting micro result
+    * trial_print_figure_micro_0.py: extra function for plotting micro result
 * doc: Documentation of the project
     * UML: UML of communication and state of modules ( the file .uxl is the file for [UMLET](https://www.umlet.com/))
         * class_heritage.pdf/.uxf: Internal communication classes of the transformer and the link with the others classes.